KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 <figcaption>Creating a workspace in Cygwin</figcaption>
 </figure>

 By default, Cygwin is installed at `C:/cygwin/` so our new directory is at `C:/cygwin/home/[username]/workspace` (where `[username]` is your username).
-Let's create a _"images"_ directory and fill it with some random images from the wild wild web (you can do this manually).
+Let’s create a _"images"_ directory and fill it with some random images from the wild wild web (you can do this manually).
 For this exercise, we are going to take cat pictures because, you know, everybody love cats.

 ## Optimizing an image with the command line

 For each file, our script is going to run _optipng_ and _pngcrush_ for PNG files and _jpegtran_ for JPG files.
-Before going any further and start writing the script, let's make a first try with all of these tools starting with _optipng_:
+Before going any further and start writing the script, let’s make a first try with all of these tools starting with _optipng_:

 <figure class="figure">
 <img src="/assets/images/optimizing-with-bash/optipng.png" alt="" />